 (d) No party shall substitute or withdraw legal counsel for the purpose of delaying a proceeding.
-Substitution or withdrawal of counsel less than thirty days before the hearing shall not be considered sufficient reason to continue the hearing, unless good cause is shown.
-[Eff] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 97-6)
+Substitution or withdrawal of counsel less than thirty days before the contested case hearing shall not be considered in the purpose of continue the hearing, unless good cause is shown.
+[Eff ] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 97-6)

 §21-5-2.6 Individual representing party.
 When an attorney or union representative, acting in a representative capacity on behalf of a party, appears in a proceeding or signs a document submitted to the commission or hearing officer, that personal appearance or signature shall constitute a representation that the individual is lawfully authorized and qualified to so act.
 The individual at any time, however, may be required by the commission or hearing officer to furnish proof of authorization and qualification to act in that capacity.
-[Eff
+[Eff NOV 2 8 2020]